SLNG — Stabilis Solutions, Inc.

 1. Key Financial Results and Metrics

-- Revenue: Decreased by 23% year-over-year to approximately $13.1 million, primarily due to the conclusion of two major contracts.
+- Revenue: Decreased by 23% year-over-year, attributed to the conclusion of two major contracts, resulting in a 28% drop in Q4 revenues.

-- Liquidity: As of the end of Q4, liquidity stood at $10.2 million, comprising $7.5 million in cash and $2.7 million available under credit facilities.
+- Liquidity: Totaled $10.2 million, including $7.5 million in cash and $2.7 million available under credit facilities.

-- Capital Expenditures: Totaled $3.1 million, mainly for early engineering and design work for the Galveston facility.
+- Capital Expenditures: Totaled $3.1 million, primarily for early engineering and design work for the Galveston liquefaction facility.

 2. Strategic Updates and Business Highlights

-- Awarded a significant $200 million contract for LNG supply to a U.S. data center, expected to begin in 2027, marking the largest contract in the company's history.
+- New Contracts: Awarded a $200 million, two-year contract for LNG supply to a U.S. data center, expected to start in 2027, marking the largest contract in the company's history.

 3. Forward Guidance and Outlook

-- Anticipates lower revenues and profitability in the first half of 2026 as the company transitions to new contracts.
+- 2026 Expectations: Anticipate lower revenues and profitability in the first half of 2026 as the company transitions to new contracts.
+However, significant growth is expected starting in 2027 as new contracts come online.

 4. Bad News, Challenges, or Points of Concern